Cecish/PlagiarismDetection/README.md

 # PlagiarismDetection
 Source code similarity detection program able to compare two source codes (written in C files which can compile) and evaluate the percentage of similarity between them using two different methods: the function call graph technique and the [Pomp-O-Metre](https://hal.archives-ouvertes.fr/hal-01066127/document) detection method.

 Several code source plagiarism methods exist.
-This tool considers five of them when evaluating the similarity of two source codes:
+This program considers five of them when evaluating the similarity of two source codes:
 1. Variables and functions renaming,
 2. Moving independant code snippets,
 3. Adding and removing comments in the source code,